lsst-sqre/sqr-079/index.rst

   It can prompt the user for each secret, or it can retrieve the secrets from 1Password_.
   The latter approach requires access to a `1Password Connect`_ server.
   A server for the Rubin Observatory SQuaRE team is running in the Roundtable_ Kubernetes cluster.
+  It provides access to a single 1Password vault that includes the secrets for all SQuaRE-run Phalanx deployments.

 .. _1Password: https://1password.com/
 .. _1Password Connect: https://developer.1password.com/docs/connect/